Zeyu-Li/create-your-business/_sources/index.rst.txt

 Legal
 %%%%%%
 This is not legal advice but you should seek legal advice from a trusted source.
 With that said, here is my non legal advice.
 Create a contract for yourself as the sole owner and employee.
 This will not make you legally liable from company's concerns.
+In addition to codify the company there needs to be an annual board meeting, even if you are the sole shareholder.

 Taxes
 %%%%%%%